Well-bred & well-mannered

 cattle w HHHD sign 9-2018.jpg

 All cattle are intelligent, but American Milking Devons are superstars.
 We keep the herd small to facilitate lots of handling and human contact, and to get everyone off to the best possible start.
 Predictable daily routines and activities--such as entering the barn in proper sequence, standing at the correct place at the shared manger, receiving inspection and grooming--all train politeness.
 Halter work cements the commands of gee, haw, come up, back, and whoa.
-In the spring, the herd takes a short trailer ride to the summer pasture; another trailer ride returns to herd in fall.
+In the spring, the herd takes a short trailer ride to the summer pasture; another trailer ride returns the herd in the fall.

 Living with Honey Hill's resident oxen develops confidence, and a calm response to new or less common events.
 The Devons pay close attention to their trusted guides: The hoof trimmer's tilt table really isn't such a big deal.
 When the wind comes up, it's time to leave the timber pasture and tuck under the roof of the run-in shed.
 The clang of a dump truck tailgate, or the blast of a muzzle loader--not to worry.
 There's nothing exciting about a tractor.